5l1v3r1/pragmash/COMMANDS.md

 # Overview

-A standard pragmash environment has a standard library of functions.
-These functions include file manipulation commands, mathematical operations, and a host of other things.
-This file lists each command and explains it in a decent amount of detail.
+A standard pragmash environment should have a basic set of commands.
+These commands offer everything from network I/O to string manipulation.
+This file lists these command.

 # Operators

 Unlike most other programming languages, pragmash does not include built-in operators.
-Instead, commands serve to provide basic operations.
-Here's a list of commands and brief examples for each one.
+In their place, it provides symbolically-named commands.
+Here's the list of these commands.

+### The + command

+This takes 0 or more arguments and returns their sum.
+If no numbers are provided, "0" is returned.
+The numbers can be floating-points or big integers.

+Examples:

+ * `+` yields "0"
+ * `+ 1 2 3` yields "6"
+ * `+ 3 -2 1` yields "2"
+ * `+ 1.5 2.5` yields "4"

-### The + and * operators
+### The * command

-These operators both take 0 or more arguments and perform arithmetic on either big integers on floating points.
-Here are some examples:
+This takes 0 or more arguments and returns their product.
+If no numbers are provided, "1" is returned.
+The numbers can be floating-points or big integers.

  * `* 3 5` yields "15"
  * `* 1 2 3 4` yields "24"
- * `+ 1 2 3` yields "6"
- * `* 1.5 2.5` yields "3.7500000000"
+ * `* 1.5 2.5` yields "3.75"

-### The / operator
+### The / command

-This operator takes two arguments, a and b, and returns a/b.
-Both arguments are parsed as floating points.
-For example, `/ 3 2` yields "1.5000000000".
+This takes exactly two arguments and returns the first divided by the second.
+If both numbers are big integers, this may return a big integer if the quotient is a whole number.
+If the denominator is 0, this throws an exception.

+Examples:

+ * `/ 2 3` yields "0.6666666666666666"
+ * `/ 9 3` yields "3"
+ * `/ 1 0` throws an exception
+ * `/ 1000000000000000000000000000000000000000000000010 10` yields "100000000000000000000000000000000000000000000001"

-### The - operator
+### The - command

-This operator takes two arguments, a and b, and returns a-b.
-The arguments can be big integers or floating points.
+This takes exactly two arguments and returns the first minus the second.

+Examples:

+ * `- 3 2` yields "1"
+ * `- 2 3` yields "-1"
+ * `- 2 1.5` yields "0.5"

-### The % operator
+### The % command

-This is the modulus operator.
-It takes two arguments, a and b, and finds a mod b.
-If either argument is a floating point, this computes a - b*floor(a/b).
+This takes two arguments and returns the first modulo the second.
+If either argument is not an integer, this computes `a - b*floor(a/b)` where *a* is the first argument and *b* is the second.

+Examples:

+ * `% 3 2` yields "1"
+ * `% -10 3` yields "2"
+ * `% 30.5 10` yields "0.5"

-### The [] operator
+### The [] command

-The subscript operator (denoted with two brackets `[]`) is used to access an element in a newline-delimited list.
+This is used to access an element in a list which is delimited by newlines.
 The first argument is the list, the second is the index.
 For example:

  * `[] "hey\nthere" 0` yields "hey"
  * `[] "hey\nthere" 1` yields "there"
  * `[] "hey\nthere" 2` throws an exception.

-### The <= operator
+### The &lt;= operator

-This operator checks if the first numerical argument is less than or equal to the second.
+This takes two numerical arguments and checks if the first is less than or equal to the second.
 It returns "true" in such a case, and "" otherwise.

-### The >= operator
+### The &gt;= operator

-This operator checks if the first numerical argument is greater than or equal to the second.
+This takes two numerical arguments and checks if the first is greater than or equal to the second.
 It returns "true" in such a case, and "" otherwise.

-### The < operator
+### The &lt; operator

-This operator checks if the first numerical argument is less than the second.
+This takes two numerical arguments and checks if the first is less than the second.
 It returns "true" in such a case, and "" otherwise.

-### The > operator
+### The &gt; operator

-This operator checks if the first numerical argument is greater than the second.
+This takes two numerical arguments and checks if the first is greater than the second.
 It returns "true" in such a case, and "" otherwise.

 ### The = operator

-This returns "true" if all its arguments are equal (when compared as strings).
-Returns "" otherwise.
+This takes zero or more arguments and returns "true" if and only if all its arguments are equal when compared as strings.
+Otherwise, this returns "".

-### The && operator
+### The &amp;&amp; operator

-If none of the arguments are empty, this returns "true".
-Otherwise, it returns "".
+This takes zero or more arguments and returns "true" if none of the arguments are empty.
+Otherwise, this returns "".

 ### The || operator

-This returns its first non-empty argument.
-If all arguments are empty, this returns "".
+This takes zero or more arguments and returns its first non-empty argument.
+If all arguments are empty or no arguments were supplied, this returns "".

 # I/O